grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

    1. If you have modified the `mimir.config` value, make sure to merge in the latest version from the chart.
 Or consider using `mimir.structuredConfig` instead, see [Manage the configuration of Grafana Mimir with Helm]({{< relref "../run-production-environment-with-helm/configuration-with-helm/" >}})

-1. In case the current version of the `mimir-distributed` Helm chart is greater than 4.0.0 (version >= 4.0.0).
+- If the current version of the `mimir-distributed` Helm chart is greater than 4.0.0 (version >= 4.0.0).

-   1. Make sure that zone-aware replication is turned off for the component in question, e.g. for store-gateway:
+   1. Make sure that zone-aware replication is turned off for the component in question.

+    For example, the store-gateway:

       ```yaml
       store_gateway: